cjsmeele/CNSParser/README.md

 #### type

 Specifies the datatype.
-Can be one of 'integer', 'float', 'string' and 'file'.
+Can be one of 'integer', 'float', 'string', 'file', and 'choice'.

 This attribute is optional.
-When no type is specified, CNSParser tries to deduce it from the default value.
+When no type is specified, CNSParser tries to deduce it from the default value, or sets it to 'choice' when a `{+ choice +}` line was found (see below).

 #### hidden